xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 (courtesy CS Lee, Cisco)

-Fixed systems will have 3 slice-pairs (6 n/w slices) & Distributed systems will have 2 slice-pairs (3 n/w slices)
+Standalone systems will have 3 slice-pairs (6 n/w slices) & Distributed systems will have 2 slice-pairs (3 n/w slices)

-for **Fixed** systems,
+for **Standalone** systems,
   - If interface belongs to slice # 0,1 then its slice-pair 0
   - If interface belongs to slice # 2,3 then its slice-pair 1
   - If interface belongs to slice # 4,5 then its slice-pair 2